Most of us have heard of artificial intelligence, but what about augmented intelligence?

 As for customer surveys, augmented intelligence can be applied to analyze large quantities of open-ended feedback to deliver business owners actionable insights into how their customers are responding to their product or service.In any case, augmented intelligence effectively handles data by combining the rapid capabilities of machine technology with the human ability to reason and innovate.
 Click To Tweet

-The result is analysis that’s spot-on and actionable.
+The result is an analysis that’s spot-on and actionable.

 Augmented intelligence helps sales teams make smarter decisions and increase productivity by using artificial intelligence to generate sales forecasts based on past deals.
 The result is that sales representatives are able to make wiser decisions about who to approach–dramatically reducing lost time and money on pushing sales that never close.